lexseaton/front-end-team1/README.md

 3. To check that your application is running enter url http://localhost:3000

 ## Backend
-1. Follow the steps to run the backend for this application <a href="https://github.com/shaunganley/java-dropwizard-flyway-starter" target="_blank">here</a>
+1. Follow the steps to run the backend for this application <a href="https://github.com/dylanlaffin/team1-api" target="_blank">here</a>

+## Credits
+Developers: Gerard, Hannah, Brigid, Rachael, Jakub
+Testers: Lex, Dylan